Digitalisation in healthcare

 Key aspects of the digital transformation

-Key projects in this context include the establishment of secure networks in the healthcare system (telematics infrastructure - TI), the introduction of the e-Health Card (eGK) and its applications, the introduction of the electronic patient record (ePA) and the electronic prescription (e-prescription), the new services offered through digital health applications(DiGA) and digital applications for long-term care (DiPA) for insurance holders and broader uses of video consultations and other services in the field of telemedicine.
+Key projects in this context include the expansion of secure networks in the healthcare system (telematics infrastructure – TI), the introduction of various applications such as the electronic patient record (ePA for everyone), the electronic prescription (e-prescription) and digital health applications (DiGA) for the insured as well as broader use of video consultations and other services in the field of telemedicine.

 Digitalisation Strategy for Health and Care